Some Common Questions

 People have many different motivations for coming to therapy.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts, or creative blocks.
 Therapy can help provide some much needed encouragement and help with skills to get them through these rough periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking therapy are ready to meet the challenges in their lives and are ready to make positive changes.

 What is therapy like?

 Because each person has different issues and goals for therapy, the experience will be different depending on the individual.
 In general, you can expect to discuss the current events happening in your life, your personal history relevant to your issue, and report progress (or any new insights gained) from the previous therapy session.
 Depending on your specific needs, therapy can be short-term (for a specific issue), or longer-term (to deal with more difficult patterns).
 Either way, it is most common to schedule regular sessions with your therapist (usually weekly, or bi-weekly).

-It is important to understand that you will get more results from therapy if you actively participate in the process.
+It is important to understand you will gain more results from therapy if you actively participate in the process.
 The ultimate purpose of therapy is to help you bring what you learn in session back into your life.
 Therefore, beyond the work you do in therapy sessions, your therapist may suggest some things you can do outside of therapy to support your process - such as reading a pertinent book, journaling on specific topics, noting particular behaviors, or taking action on your goals.
-People seeking therapy are ready to make positive changes in their lives, are open to new perspectives and take responsibility for their lives.

 Should my child see a therapist?